Clinical use of echinacea

 Various echinacea species including Echinacea purpurea, E. angustifolia, and E. pallida have been touted as "immune stimulants" by a number of investigators .
 Medicinal preparations of root and above-ground parts of echinacea species have been the subject of in vitro, animal, and human studies to evaluate their possible mechanism(s), safety, and efficacy.

-At present, echinacea is mainly used for treating and preventing uncomplicated upper respiratory tract infections such as the common cold .
+At present, echinacea is used by individuals mainly with the intention of treating or preventing uncomplicated upper respiratory tract infections (URI) such as the common cold .
 Sales of echinacea in the United States in 2008 were estimated to be $15.1 million, a 4.5 percent increase from 2007 .
-The National Health Interview Survey found that echinacea was the third most common natural product used by adults in the US in 2007, used by 4.8 million adults .
-Echinacea was the most commonly used herbal product by children in the US .
-In Germany, more than 2 million physicians' prescriptions for echinacea are filled each year .
+The National Health Interview Survey found that echinacea use decreased by about one-half from 2007 to 2012.
+Echinacea was the sixth most common non-vitamin, non-mineral supplement used by adults in the United States in 2012, used by 2.3 million adults .
+Similarly, echinacea use by children fell from the most commonly used herbal product in 2007 to the fourth most common in 2012 .
 (See "Overview of herbal medicine and dietary supplements" and "The common cold in adults: Treatment and prevention".)

 MECHANISM OF ACTION